United States S-class submarine: World War II service

 At the entry of the United States into World War II in December 1941, the S-class submarines ranged in age from 16 to 21 years.
 While the US Navy had two older classes of submarines at that time (the O and R classes originally commissioned in 1918 and 1919), the S-class was the oldest class of submarine (possibly in the world) to be used in combat operations.

 During World War II, 37 S-boats were in service when the United States entered the war in December 1941.
 Twenty S-boats were awarded battle stars and 17 were credited with sinking a collective total of 42 Japanese ships.
 Six commissioned S-boats were lost during the war - five due to accidents (three by grounding, one by collision and one by flooding) and one (S-44) in combat.

 Some S-class boats were transferred to other navies.
-Five (S-1, S-21, S-22, S-24 and S-29) were transferred to the Royal Navy between March and September of 1942 and one, S-25, to Poland in November 1941.
+Five (S-1, S-21, S-22, S-24 and S-29) were transferred to the Royal Navy between March and September 1942 and one, S-25, to Poland in November 1941.
 These were mostly used for training in anti-submarine warfare and removed from service by mid-1944.

 S boats saw service in World War II in both the Atlantic and the Pacific.
 Smaller and slower than the later fleet submarines produced for war service, and lacking the range for Pacific Ocean patrols (as well as being 20 years old), they were used in reconnaissance and supply roles, as well as for coastal defense.

 Eight S-boats (S-11 thru S-17 and S-48) spent the war entirely in the Atlantic theater.
 Their operations ranged from Coco Solo in Panama to Casco Bay in Maine.